Practical resource for using AI inside the firm

 Should we ban public AI tools?

-Some firms may need strict controls, but a blanket ban without alternatives often fails in practice.
+Some firms may need strict controls, but a blanket ban without approved alternatives often fails.
+It is usually better to define safe low-risk use and block sensitive use until approved tools and controls exist.

 What is shadow AI?